Gothic Revival architecture in Canada: Modern Gothic

 After the First World War some of the most prominent Gothic Revival structures were constructed by Canada's universities, in a style that is often known as Collegiate Gothic.
 The newer universities of western Canada, such as the University of British Columbia and University of Saskatchewan, turned to traditional styles as they underwent large expansions.
 The older universities of Ontario also built several new Gothic Revival Structures.

 Gothic Revival finally almost completely disappeared after the Second World War, as Canada embraced Modern Architecture and the International Style.
 This was motivated by the prevailing fashion of the period, but also by economics and technology.
 The stark new structures of steel and glass were vastly cheaper than the often ornate stone constructions of the neo-Gothic style.
 The style thus almost completely disappeared.

 The rise of postmodern architecture, with its interest in history and place, has seen the occasional reintegration of Gothic Revival styles.
 One example is Massey College at the University of Toronto.
 Its materials and the elements of its design are fully modern; however, the form and arrangement of those materials directly quotes from the Gothic Revival structures on campus.
 Another is the Windsor Arms Hotel, also in Toronto.
 It is a modern Gothic styled skyscraper built on the base of an older Gothic Revival structure from the start of the 20th century.

 List of Gothic Revival buildings in Canada

-Prominent Gothic Revival buildings across Canada listed by city.
+Prominent Gothic Revival buildings across Canada listed by province.